ang-zeyu/infisearch/docs/src/tradeoffs.md

 ### 2. `RTT=1/2`, Good Scalability, Moderate / Heavy File Bloat

-The tradeoffs here a a little more complex; The impacts of various options are discussed under the 2 main methods of result preview generation.
+The tradeoffs here a a little more complex; The impacts of various options are discussed under the 2 main methods of result preview generation discussed earlier [here](search_configuration.md#options-for-generating-result-previews).

 #### 2.1.
 Generating Result Previews from Source Files

 On one hand, while generating result previews from source files greatly reduces file bloat, it does mean that an extra round (`RTT`) of network requests has to be made to retrieve said source files.
 Therefore, the tradeoff here is between **file bloat** and **`RTT`**.

 However, it is also more feasible with this option to remove a round of network requests by **compressing and caching** all field stores up front.
-This is because in this option, field stores only store the [relative file path](indexer/fields.md#special-fields) from which to retrieve the source files, and are therefore fairly small.
+This is because in this option, field stores only store the [relative file path](indexer/fields.md#special-fields) / link from which to retrieve the source files, and are therefore fairly small.

 For example, assuming each link takes an average of `25` bytes to encode (including json fluff), and `3MB` (ungzipped) is your "comfort zone", you can store up to `120000` document links in a single, cached field store!